Hospital Universitario La Zarzuela Madrid

 Pre-operation programme

-At Sanitas Hospitales, and as part of our humanisation of hospital stays plan, we are launching the children’s programme “Donde habitan los héroes” (Where heroes dwell), an initiative that aims to accompany and make the surgical procedure more bearable for children.
+At Sanitas Hospitales, and as part of our humanisation of hospital stays plan, we are launching the children’s programme “Donde habitan los héroes” ( heroes dwell), an initiative that aims to accompany and make the surgical procedure more bearable for children.
 All our staff are involved from the moment the family arrives at the hospital until they are discharged.
 To do this, we have d a story in an entertaining and attractive format to teach the children to minimise the emotional impact and stress of undergoing surgery.

 A smile cures everything